 Mission Statement

-The Centre for Services in Restorative Justice (CSJR) creates safe spaces where people or groups affected by situations of abuse and violence, whether within or outside the legal process, can express themselves, listen and share.
+The Centre de services de justice réparatrice – Center for Services in Restorative Justice (CSJR) creates spaces for expression, listening and sharing between individuals and/or groups who have been affected by situations of abuse and violence, whether or not they have gone through the justice system.

-The purpose of the CSRJ : To repair the tapestry of human interconnectedness, in its individual and collective dimensions, through improbable encounters, where bonds of trust have been broken.
+The purpose of the CSJR : To repair the tapestry of human interconnectedness, through improbable encounters, where bonds of trust have been broken.

 To do so,